Search

 The Solar Power Solution

-Unlike fossil fuels, solar power is an energy source that will last as long as we have the sun.
+Unlike fossil fuels, solar power is a renewable energy source that will last as long as we have the sun.
 According to scientists, this will be at least five billion years, providing an inexhaustible source of energy, day after day, year after year.
 Harnessing just 6% of the sun’s power would meet the world’s energy needs.

 Read more articles...